Guillemdb/FractalAI/README.md

 [A Fragile Theory of Intelligence](https://docs.google.com/document/d/13SFT9m0ERaDY1flVybG16oWWZS41p7oPBi3904jNBQM/edit?usp=sharing):
 This document explains the fundamental principles of the Fractal AI theory in which our Agent is based.
 We tried very hard to build our own solution, so we worked all the fundamental principles completely from scratch.
-This means that is should contain anything you need to understand the theory without further reading required.
+This means that it should contain anything you need to understand the theory without further reading required.
+Any comment on how to explain things more clearly will be welcome.

 ### Blog
  [Sergio's Blog: EntropicAI](http://entropicai.blogspot.com.es/):